MBCT course – 8 weekly sessions

 (Please note the first session of each course will finish 30 mins later than all subsequent sessions).

-Please find below, provisional MBCT Course dates for the following term.
-Available for booking September/October 2017:
+MBCT Courses for the following term will be open for booking September/October 2017:

 Wednesdays, 10.00-12.00: 17 January – 7 March 2018 (plus Saturday 24 February)